-A minimum of 60 semester hours in qualifying core, specialized, and elective courses.
+Completion of a minimum of 60 semester hours in qualifying core, specialized, and elective courses is required.
 Successful completion of the M.S. degree in Marriage and Family Counseling also requires regular admission to the program, completion of a minimum of 600 hours in internship fieldwork training, and satisfactory performance on a comprehensive exit examination.